How to Load a Fuselage and Wings

 Loading Procedure for Long-Haul Aircraft Shipping

 Planes have an aerodynamic shape.
 Loaders and leverage specialties need to exercise extreme care to ensure they load the airplane securely on the trailer.
 Your selection of a trailer depends on whether the plane is partially or entirely disassembled.
 Typically, breakbulk shipments such as planes get transported on flatbed trailers.
 Whether it is a small or large aero-plane, it will require some form of dismantling.
-Loading professionals use flatbed trailers for partially dismantled aircrafts.
+Loading professionals use flatbed trailers for a partially dismantled aircraft.
 The fuselage and the wings will be hauled on separate flatbeds.
 Once secured, the shipping company might require to flag the oversized load and deploy police escorts and pilot cars.

 Alternatively, the aircraft may be dismantled completely into smaller parts and transported in pallets on a semi-truck.
 However, this method of loading requires experienced plane engineers because it requires intricate knowledge of parts, their placement, and functions.
 Only a limited number of heavy-machinery shippers can afford such professionals.